asdf-vm/asdf/docs/guide/upgrading-from-v0-15-to-v0-16.md

 * `asdf plugin-test` -> `asdf plugin test`
 * `asdf shim-versions` -> `asdf shimversions`

-### `asdf global` and `asdf local` commands have been removed
+### `asdf global` and `asdf local` commands have been replaced with `asdf set`

 `asdf global` and `asdf local` have been removed.
 The "global" and "local" terminology was wrong and also misleading. asdf doesn't actually support "global" versions that apply everywhere.
 Any version that was specified with `asdf global` could easily be overridden by a `.tool-versions` file in your current directory specifying a different version.
 This was confusing to users.
-The plan is to introduce an `asdf set` command in the near future that better conveys how asdf works and provides similar functionality to `asdf global` and `asdf local`.
+The new `asdf set` behaves the same as `asdf local` by default, but also has flags for setting versions in the user's home directory (`--home`) and in an existing `.tool-versions` file in one of the parent directories (`--parent`).
+This new interface will hopefully convey a better understanding of how asdf resolves versions and provide equivalent functionality.

 ### `asdf update` command has been removed